HukumaBob/infra_sprint1/README.md

 # Deploying the Project to a Remote Server

 ## Connecting the Server to Your GitHub Account
-- Git should be installed on the server.
-To check, run `sudo apt update` and `git --version`.
 - If Git is not installed, install it with the command `sudo apt install git`.
 - Generate SSH key pair on the server using `ssh-keygen` command.
 - Save the public key to your GitHub account.
 Display the key in the terminal using `cat .ssh/id_rsa.pub`.
 Copy the key from `ssh-rsa` to the end.
 Add this key to your GitHub account.